 Dashlane feature summary

-- Works with Windows, macOS, Linux, Android, iOS, webOS, and all major browsers
+- Cross-platform compatibility: works smoothly on Windows, macOS, Linux, iOS, Android, and all major browsers.

 Here are the core features of Dashlane, the ones that you have access to in the free versions of the product.
 You have the ability to: